 To be honest, I can't work out why this show even exists.
 While most, if not all, alleged reality TV is staged for rating success and forced entertainment value, this is just low-brow, bottom of the barrel trash that has no business being on TV and I think it's shameful that Channel 7 allows this garbage to go to air.
 While there's nothing wrong with designer labels or wanting designer labels, to have this as your main focus and not that you could indeed be having a baby at any moment, should instantly be grounds for rescinding your rights as a mother, if not as a human being as well.

-Nothing but a junk film I caught this on late night TV and knowing nothing about it, I decided to give it a go and watch it all the way through; but I shouldn't have bothered as this whole movie is pure garbage.
+I caught this on late night TV and knowing nothing about it, I decided to give it a go and watch it all the way through; but I shouldn't have bothered as this whole movie is pure garbage.

 Passing itself off as found footage and therefore an alleged true account of what really happened to this family and put on TV is perhaps the first clue in realising that this is all staged.
 Those who are in the know, will also realise that this is a remake of a much earlier film.
 I guess the only thing this and its predecessor has going for it is that it predates the Blair Witch Project which is largely, (at least commercially) responsible for starting the now annoying plethora of found footage nonsense.